 This week, the Government Accountability Office (GAO) published a revised version of the Generally Accepted Government Auditing Standards (GAGAS, also known as the Yellow Book), which among other things has been restructured to distinguish requirements from application guidance.

 How have the independence standards changed?

-Added to the Yellow Book independence standards (Independence standards begin at par.
-3.26) is a statement (par.
+Added to the Yellow Book independence standards for clarification is a statement (par.
 3.88) that preparation of a client's financial statements in their entirety (from a client's trial balance or underlying accounting records) creates significant threats to independence requiring the application of safeguards that reduce the threat(s) to an acceptable level.
 "Acceptable level," means that a reasonable and informed third party would conclude that the firm could perform the audit without compromising its professional judgement.
 Auditors who are able to do so are required to document the evaluation, including the safeguards applied.
 Auditors who are unable to apply sufficient safeguards should not perform both the nonaudit and audit services, as independence would be considered impaired.

 In addition, par.
 3.89 states that the following bookkeeping and financial statement preparation activities create threats to independence that the firm should evaluate to determine whether they are significant:

 a. recording transactions for which management has determined or approved the appropriate account classification, or posting coded transactions to an audited entity’s general ledger;

 b. preparing certain line items or sections of the financial statements based on information in the trial balance;

 c. posting entries that an audited entity’s management has approved to the entity’s trial balance; and